 Based on the problem statement, it is not known how African American faculty and peers contributed to goal setting, self-motivation, and ongoing persistence in the college experiences for African American alumni of predominantly White institutions from the South Atlantic Region of the United States.
 After analyzing the data, the researcher found that the influence of their faculty, peers, personal ambition, family, and social interactions all contributed to the academic success and persistence of African American alumni at PWIs.
 The study was found to answer what needed to be understood in the problem statement, the purpose statement, and the research questions.

 The goal of the study was to explore the phenomenon detailing how African American faculty and peers contributed to African American students’ goal setting, self-motivation, and ongoing persistence at PWIs.
 Diversity is important in the retention of African American students at PWIs.
 To create diversity, colleges and universities should consider hiring more African American faculty positions (Foster, 2018).
-What still needed to be understood was how having a good relationship with African American faculty and peers can be beneficial to retention, academic success, and sense of belonging of African American students.
+What still needs to be understood was how having a good relationship with African American faculty and peers can be beneficial to retention, academic success, and sense of belonging of African American students.

 This study was relevant because it not only explored the contributions of African American faculty and peer relationships, but it also explored how goals, motivation, curriculum, college experiences, and a sense of belonging contributed to the success of African American alumni at PWIs.
-The results of the study found multiple themes that the participants described that contributed to their decision to persist at their PWI.
+The results of the study found multiple themes the participants described that contributed to their decision to persist at their PWI.